adinapoli/lambdacon-2015/slides/slides.md

 &nbsp;

-A sharing and collaboration platform for teachers via video recording, feedback and introspection.
+A sharing and collaboration CPD platform for teachers via video recording, feedback and introspection.

 ------------------